josanvallejo/padics/README.md

 it gives correct answers (for all those examples that I have been able to find in the literature).
-The current version is suitable for basic courses on the subject of p-adic analysis, and maybe for constructing examples illustrating simple theoretical constructions.
+The current version is suitable for basic courses on the subject of p-adic analysis, and maybe for studying examples illustrating simple theoretical constructions.
 Topics covered are:
 * p-adic norm and distance